Billmunene/react-agency/README.md

 ### Change Site Title, Favicon and Page Title

-To change your Site title and Favicon open the Softec in your editor and go to the location by following screenshot which are given bellow.
+To change your Site title and Favicon open the nexsct in your editor and go to the location by following screenshot which are given bellow.

 ![3.1.1](assets/images/change-title.png)